kaiogama18/100DaysOfGatsby/README.md

   #100DaysOfGatsby
 </h1>

-## 🚀 Challenge 1: Proof of Concept
+## 🚀 Challenge 1: Proof of the Concept

 1.  **Build a proof of concept (POC) Gatsby site to test their routing API, builds service, hosting, and Contentful integration.**